-We noted all 40 hospitals qualified to receive DSH payments during the Medicaid State Plan rate year ended September 30, 2012.
+We noted all 43 hospitals qualified to receive DSH payments during the Medicaid State Plan rate year ended September 30, 2015.

-Exhibit 1 (columns 3-5) presents the hospitals' DSH qualifications as defined under the Utah State Plan for the Medicaid State Plan rate year ended September 30, 2012.
+Exhibit 1 (columns 3-5) presents the hospitals' DSH qualifications as defined under the Utah State Plan for the Medicaid State Plan rate year ended September 30, 2015.

-We agreed the add-on and supplemental DSH payments reported by the hospitals to the Medicaid Management Information System (MMIS) data provided by the State, and resolved any differences that were initially observed.
+We agreed the DSH payments reported by the hospitals to the Medicaid Management Information System (MMIS) data, provided by the State, and resolved any differences that were initially observed.
 We also traced all supplemental DSH payments for the period to payment summaries provided by the State and verified the type, amount, and that the payments were reported in the proper period.
 In addition, we obtained written representation from hospital management verifying that each hospital retained its full DSH payment.

-We noted that some of the hospitals omitted or misstated DSH add-on payments or supplemental DSH payments in the calculation of uncompensated care costs in their survey.
+We noted that some of the hospitals initially omitted or misstated DSH payments in the calculation of uncompensated care costs in their survey.
 We verified that the hospitals revised the surveys and that these corrections are reflected in the DSH payments reported on Exhibit 1 (column 17).

-We also noted that no Medicaid out-of-state payments were made to any of the hospitals for the 12-months ending September 30, 2012.
+We also noted that no out-of-state DSH payments were made to any of the hospitals for the 12months ending September 30, 2015.

-All 40 of the hospitals confirmed that they were allowed to retain 100 percent of the DSH payments received to offset their uncompensated care costs for providing hospital services to Medicaid-eligible individuals and individuals with no source of third-party coverage.
+All 43 hospitals confirmed that they were allowed to retain 100 percent of the DSH payments received to offset their uncompensated care costs for providing hospital services to Medicaid-eligible individuals and individuals with no source of third-party coverage.

-Exhibit 1 (column 17) presents verified DSH payments by hospital for the Medicaid State Plan rate year ended September 30, 2012.
+Exhibit 1 (column 17) presents verified DSH payments by hospital for the Medicaid State Plan rate year ended September 30, 2015.